WELCOME TO MY PERSONAL WEBSITE!

 I combine several analytical approaches from geochemistry, materials and analytical chemistry, and nanoscience to gain better understanding of iron (bio)geochemistry at the nano- to atomic-scale.

-As an openly gay scientist, I am a huge advocate LGBTQ+ visibility and diversity in STEM! 🏳️🌈 I have been recently featured in the European Association of Geochemistry (EAG) blog, thanks to the initiative of the Diversity, Equity and Inclusion (DEI) Committee.
+As an openly queer, POC and 1st-Gen scientist, I am a huge advocate LGBTQ+ visibility, and diversity in STEM! 🏳️🌈 I have been recently featured in the European Association of Geochemistry (EAG) blog, thanks to the initiative of the Diversity, Equity and Inclusion (DEI) Committee.
 Read the blog here.

 Please also visit Pride in STEM if you want to know more about how we can increase LGBTQ+ visibility and create safe spaces for LGBTQ+ people in STEM.